The Best Checked Luggage for Every Type of Traveler

 Checking luggage hasn't exactly been trending recently.
 Why wait in line at the baggage counter and pay an extra fee when you could breeze through security with just your carry-on roller and satchel in tow?

-But consider the converse — why agonize over what you have to remove from your suitcase so that it finally zips, then drag all of your heavy possessions behind you for hours or while you run between terminals on a layover, when you could be doing this with just your stylish mini backpack as your only companion?
+But consider the alternative — why agonize over what you have to remove from your suitcase so that it finally zips, then drag all of your heavy possessions behind you for hours or while you run between terminals on a layover, when you could be doing this with just your stylish mini backpack as your only companion?

 Most international flights departing out of the U.S. include a free checked bag, as do many airline status programs and affiliated credit cards when you're traveling domestic.
 And sometimes you really do need that extra pair of shoes, full-sized bottle of shampoo, or space for those souvenir bottles of wine.